 Another factor that may influence the final selection of libraries is the location of the sites.
 The selection team would like programs to take place in all regions of the country.

-Each application will be assessed by a panel of librarians, Great Stories Club project advisors, and ALA project staff.
-All applicants will be notified of their award status on January 16, 2017.
+Each application will be peer reviewed by programming librarians and ALA project staff.
+All applicants will be notified of their award status on Monday, February 26, 2018.